On This Page

 The sunsets on the beach were incredible.
 Check out this amazing shot Bentley captured:

-Our time in Maui had come to a close.
-We were headed to the big island with the whole group for some volcano exploration.
+After five days in Maui we were headed to the big island with the whole group for some volcano exploration.